Fees and Fiscal Information

 Registration must be completed on or before the date specified in the university calendar.
 Students are not authorized to attend class unless they are on the class roll or have been approved to audit.
 Unauthorized class attendance will result in fee liability.

-Fee Liability – Pursuant to UF-3.037(2) Regulations of the University of Florida, a student is liable for all tuition fees associated with all courses for which the student is registered at the end of the drop/add period.
+Fee Liability: Pursuant to UF-3.037(2) Regulations of the University of Florida, a student is liable for all tuition and fees associated with all courses for which the student is registered at the end of the drop/add period.
 The fee payment deadline is 3:30 p.m. on the second Friday after classes begin.

 Pursuant to UF-3.0375 Regulations of the University of Florida, tuition shall be assessed on residency, first enrolled term of the current degree, course level and program.

-Students can calculate and pay their own tuition fees on the secure my.ufl.edu portal.
+Students can calculate and pay their own tuition and fees on the secure my.ufl.edu portal.

-Students can estimate their tuition fees and determine their student status by going to www.fa.ufl.edu/bursar/current-students/.
+Students can estimate their tuition and fees on the University Bursar website: www.fa.ufl.edu/bursar/current-students/.

 - A non-degree seeking student.